What to do during an outbreak

 • disease signs that are showing, or a description of the pest

-• whether there are any pickers or itinerant workers on the property
+• are there pickers or itinerant workers on the property

-• whether there is a packing shed on the property
+• if there is a packing shed on the property

 • any containment measures that people have taken so far